Asking Effective Questions About Soils

 Education, the product of Colorado State University Extension, is about communication.
 Are there ways we can make our communications with clients more effective?
 One way is to improve our questioning technique.
-Another is to focus on soil conditions, which contribute to 80% of landscape plant disorders.
-If we don’t know how to ask our clients effective questions about their soils, we will have difficulty diagnosing their plant problems
+Another is to focus on soil conditions, which contribute to a large percentage of landscape plant disorders.
+If we don’t know how to ask our clients effective questions about their soils, we will have difficulty diagnosing their plant problems.

 Many of the questions asked should be about physical soil properties, not chemical ones.
 Poor physical soil conditions for plant growth make up the bulk of soil concerns.
 Soil tests tell us about texture but little else relating to soil physical conditions.
 A routine soil test is often a poor tool for figuring out a plant growth problem.
 Compaction, poor drainage and low oxygen levels are the most frequent causes of poor root growth, but not assessed by a soil test.

-Soil physical properties derive from the texture (mineral solids), soil structure, and pore space of a soil.
+Soil physical properties include texture (mineral solids), soil structure, and pore space of a soil.

 Ask questions that require long answers.
 While occasional yes-no answers may help, be sure to stay on track with questions requiring more detailed answers.
 Do this by using the what, how, when, where and perhaps why leads:

 - Is the soil part of your landscape or one that you brought in?